PX4/PX4-user_guide/en/flight_controller/cubepilot_cube_orangeplus.md

 ```

 :::note
-The  Cube Orange+ is different from the Cube Orange.
-Due to a power feature of the STM32H757 it required [updates in NuttX](https://github.com/PX4/NuttX/pull/214) and therefore a new board config, bootloader, build target, etc. Therefore, the binaries are not compatible between Orange and Orange+.
+The firmware for Cube Orange+ and Cube Orange is not compatible.
+Due to a power feature of the STM32H757 it required [updates in NuttX](https://github.com/PX4/NuttX/pull/214) and therefore a new board config, bootloader, build target, etc.
 :::

 ## Further Information/Documentation